Unbound (TV series)

 is a Japanese historical drama television series starring Ryusei Yokohama as Tsutaya Jūzaburō.
 The series is the 64th NHK taiga drama.

 Plot

 In the mid-18th century Japan, the Rōjū Tanuma Okitsugu prioritized commerce over agriculture to rebuild the nation's finances.
 As the economy improved, a relatively liberal atmosphere emerged among the common people, fostering cultural development.
 One of the central figures in this cultural movement was Tsutaya Jūzaburō, a publisher.
 However, when the era transitioned to Matsudaira Sadanobu's governance from Tanuma's, stricter controls on entertainment were imposed, causing hardship for Jūzaburō.
-Even so, he remained undeterred, discovering and making talents such as Utamaro, Hokusai and Sharaku famous.
+Even so, he remained undeterred, discovering and making talents such as Utamaro, Hokusai and Sharaku (Note: While the theory that Sharaku's true identity was Saito Jurobei is considered the most promising, there is also a theory that he was the result of a collaboration between multiple artists, and this drama adopts the latter.) famous.